-What are the Commissioner’s powers?
+What are the Children’s Commissioner’s powers?

-We’ve put together a document that explains the powers of the Children’s Commissioner for Wales and how these have been used to promote positive change for children and young people since the role was established in 2001.
+This document explains our powers, and how we’ve used them to promote positive change for children and young people since we were established in 2001.